-Our shareholders' equity increased \$94.1 million during the first three months of 2019 primarily due to net income, partially offset by dividends.
+Our shareholders' equity increased \$110.8 million during the first six months of 2019 primarily due to net income and the issuance of common stock, partially offset by dividends.

 We need to finance capital expenditures and acquire additional funds for operations from time to time.
 The cash requirements needed to service our indebtedness, both short-term and long-term, reduce the amount of cash flow available to fund capital expenditures, purchased power, fuel and natural gas costs, dividends and other requirements.